MishraSubash/connect_sp_online/README.md

 ![](https://github.com/MishraSubash/connect_sp_online/blob/main/img/sp_online_2.png)

-- To grant permissions, you will be required to provide the permission XML that outlines the necessary permissions.
+- To grant permissions, you will be required to provide the permissions (if you're a site admin - "FullControl", if you're an owner -"manage") XML that outlines the necessary permissions.
 Copy the provided permission XML into the "**Permission Request XML**" box and proceed to select "**Create**."
  ```
  <AppPermissionRequests AllowAppOnlyPolicy="true">
  <AppPermissionRequest Scope="http://sharepoint/content/sitecollection" Right="Manage" />